OrchardCMS/OrchardDoc/Documentation/Feature-roadmap.markdown

 #### Priorities for Orchard 1.9:

-This release is expected to be released for October 2014
+This release is expected to be released for May 2014

 * Audit Trail module (done)
   * Daniel Stolt ([Decorum](https://www.codeplex.com/site/users/view/Decorum)) and Sipke Schoorstra ([sfmskywalker](https://www.codeplex.com/site/users/view/sfmskywalker)) own this contribution